humdrum-tools/humdrum-notation-plugin/topic/saving/index.md

 saveHumdrumSvg('L001K514')
 ```

-This means to save the SVG image associated with the Humdrum script element with the ID `L001K514`.
-You
+This means to save the SVG image associated with the Humdrum script
-can also given an optional filename; otherwise, the ID will be used as the filename base, saving to a
+element having the ID `L001K514`.
+You can also given an optional
+filename; otherwise, the ID will be used as the filename base, saving
-file called `L001K514.svg` in this case.
-To save to a file called `scarlatti-kirkpatrick-514.svg`, the
+to a file called `L001K514.svg` in this case.
+To save to a file called
-callback would be:
+`scarlatti-kirkpatrick-514.svg`, the callback would be:

 ```javascript
 saveHumdrumSvg('L001K514', "scarlatti-kirkpatrick-514.svg")